PedroPertusi/nlp-final-project/README.md

 ## 1. Problem Statement

 In modern NLP, a wide variety of text representations, from simple bag-of-words to deep contextual embeddings, can we achieve strong performance when enough data is available?
-In this work, we set out to **compare** four common pipelines:
+In this work, we set out to **compare** four pipelines:

 1. **BoW (TF-IDF + Logistic Regression)**
 2. **LDA topic distributions + Logistic Regression**